y-a-v-a/node-gd/docs/index.md

 Remove all color from an image and create a grayscaled image.
 Only available from libgd2 version 2.1.x.

 ### gd.Image#gaussianBlur()
 Apply gaussian blur.
-Can by applied multiple times to an image to get more blur.
+Can be applied multiple times to an image to get more blur.

 ### gd.Image#negate()
 Invert the colors of the image.